Hanna Kos

-Hanna Kos's grave at the Yanivskyi cemetery.
+Hanna Kos's grave at the Yaniv cemetery.

 Hanna Kos (Ганна Іванівна Кос; 7 December 1940 – 20 November 2018) was a Ukrainian historian, art historian.
 In 1992 she became a candidate of historical sciences.
 In 1993 she became a member of the National Union of Artists of Ukraine.

 Biography

 Hanna Kos was born on 7 December 1940 in Lviv.

 In 1965 she graduated from the Faculty of History at the University of Lviv.
 During her studies, she worked as an archivist, a researcher at the Lviv Regional Archives, and a freelance laboratory assistant at the Department of Archeology at the Institute of Social Sciences of the Ukrainian SSR.
 For 15 years she was a member of archaeological expeditions.

 In 1966, she began working as a researcher at the Lviv Museum of the History of Religion, and in 1972–1976 she was a senior researcher at the Lviv Art Gallery.
 In 1976–1995 she worked as a senior researcher at the State Historical and Architectural Reserve in Lviv.
 In 1995, she started working at the Lviv Polytechnic National University as a senior lecturer at the Department of Philosophy and Cultural Studies, Department of History of Ukraine, Science and Technology.
 From 2000, she worked at the Lviv Polytechnic Museum of History, where she formed the exposition; she became the head of the institution in 2011.

-She died on 20 November 2018 in Lviv, where she was buried on the 12th field of the Yanivskyi Cemetery.
+She died on 20 November 2018 in Lviv, where she was buried on the 12th field of the Yaniv Cemetery.